 Authentication

 The Headless API authenticates requests with OAuth 2.0.
-Unlike the Admin API, which uses a long-lived Bearer token tied to a network admin, the Headless API issues short-lived access tokens that act on behalf of a specific user in a specific network — member, moderator, or host.
-Once you have an access token, you pass it as a Bearer token on every GraphQL request.The Headless API is in alpha and is being rolled out incrementally.
-OAuth application management is available on the Scale plan or above.
-If you don’t see Integrations > OAuth Applications in Network Admin, your network isn’t in the rollout yet — reach out to Mighty support to request access.
+Unlike the Admin API, which uses a long-lived Bearer token tied to a Network admin, the Headless API issues short-lived access tokens that act on behalf of a specific user in a specific Network — member, moderator, or host.
+Once you have an access token, you pass it as a Bearer token on every GraphQL request.OAuth application management is available on the Scale plan or above.
+If you don’t see Integrations > OAuth Applications in Network Admin, check your Network’s plan, or reach out to Mighty support.

 Create an OAuth application

-OAuth applications are created and managed by network hosts under Network Admin > Integrations > OAuth Applications.
+OAuth applications are created and managed by Network hosts under Network Admin > Integrations > OAuth Applications.
 For the full walkthrough — client types, redirect URI rules, scope catalog, secret rotation, and revocation — see OAuth Applications.
 At a glance:- Sign in as a host or admin and open Network Admin.

 - Go to Integrations > OAuth Applications and click New OAuth Application.